 Immersion in multiple cultures throughout childhood fosters superb cross-cultural skills and an ability to effortlessly adjust to new situations.
 For some third culture kids, these traits are acquired at the cost of knowing their home culture or native language.
-This cultural void becomes a problem when third culture kids return to their passport country for home leave, and especially when they repatriate.
+This cultural void becomes a problem when they return to their passport country for home leave, and especially when they repatriate.
 In fact, one of the biggest problems facing third culture kids is their nagging sense of rootlessness.

 In the book Third Culture Kids: The Experience of Growing Up Among Worlds, David Pollock and Ruth van Reken write that “home connotes an emotional place – somewhere you truly belong.”
 Fifteen-year-old Bilal, a Pakistani third culture kid who has spent half his life in Dubai and Canada, couldn’t agree more.
 “It doesn’t matter where you’re living,” he told me.
 “If you’re with your family, you can call it home.”
 Family is especially important when it comes to holidays such as the Chinese New Year or Ramadan.

 The dread third culture kids experience when asked where they’re from stems from their feeling of growing up between cultures.
 While they feel intensely connected to their host countries, they don’t feel they belong completely to any single culture.
 Attending a local school or an international school is a choice that weighs heavy on this sense of belonging; programs like the International Primary Curriculum might make a child more flexible, but a local education offers more opportunity for immersion.